bombasticSlacks/Aspirant/Game/Combat.md

 ---

 ### Reacting to Attacks
-During each full turn of combat, each character gets a single reaction, which they can use when something else happens during combat.
+During each full turn of combat, each character gets a single , which they can use when something else happens during combat.
 Your reaction refreshes on your turn.
 In general, these are used to avoid incoming attacks.
 The generally available reactions are:

 #### Avoid
 A [Reflexes](Agility#Reflexes) skill test at a -2 where if you succeed, you ignore the effects of the attack unless otherwise specified.